 A person (individual or organisation) who determines the purposes for which and the manner in which your identifiable information will be collected and used.
-Data Controllers must ensure that any collection and use of identifiable information complies with the principles of the Data Protection Act 1998.
+Data Controllers must ensure that any collection and use of identifiable information complies with the principles of the General Data Protection Regulation.
 For health and social care organisations the Data Controller will be the organisation holding your information.
 Providing a complete, factually correct and easy to read Privacy Notice is just one of the requirements of a Data Controller.
 Warwickshire North CCG is the Data Controller unless otherwise stated in this Privacy Notice.

 Any person (other than an employee of the Data Controller) who process the data on behalf of the Data Controller.
-Data Processors are not directly subject to the Data Protection Act 1998 but the Information Commissioner, who is statutorily responsible for ensuring organisations comply with the Act, recommends that organisations should choose data processors carefully and have in place effective means of monitoring, reviewing and auditing their processing with a written contract in place.
-Please see our sharing information page for further information about the controls we ensure are in place before making agreements with any data processors and a list of data processors contracted by Warwickshire North CCG in our capacity as Data Controller.
+Data Processors are not directly subject to the General Data Protection Regulation but the Information Commissioner, who is statutorily responsible for ensuring organisations comply with the Regulation, recommends that organisations should choose data processors carefully and have in place effective means of monitoring, reviewing and auditing their processing with a written contract in place.
+Please see our sharing information page for further information about the controls we ensure are in place before making agreements with any data processors and a list of data processors contracted by NHS Warwickshire North CCG in our capacity as Data Controller.
 There is further information detailing the use of data processors in the section informing you of the details of information collected and used for specific purposes.